MrPowers/neapowers/content/investing/rob-arnott.md

 Definition of bubble:

 1. You need to make implausible assumptions in the valuation model
-2. none of the marginal buyers use valuation models
+2. None of the marginal buyers use valuation models

-"Bubbel assessment" for some current valuations:
+"Bubble assessment" for some current valuations:

 * Amazon is priced for aggressive assumptions
 * Tesla is priced for growth that wouldn't be remotely plausible and nobody buys Tesla on a valuation model